 Any Resident Withholding Tax (RWT) that is deducted for your term deposit investments will be reported to the IRD.
 You will only pay RWT when you receive interest from your Term Deposit.
-If you do need to manually enter in any figures, below is where you enter this information on your IR3.
+If you do need to manually enter in any figures, below you can enter this information in the "Interest Income" section of your tax return.

-Tax Summary Report - Summary tab IR3 Income Tax Return 1.
-Interest - Coupons, Domestic Put this figure in box 13B 2.
-Tax Credits - RWT, Coupons - Non FIF Put this figure in box 13A
+Tax Summary Report - Summary Tab IR3 Income - Tax Return Interest - Coupons, Domestic Total gross interest section Tax Credits - RWT, Coupons - Non FIF Total RWT section